Avery2/things3notionscript/README.md

 #### Instructions
   - Setup the `.env` file (see [`.env` setup](#env-setup))
-  - Use this to enable permissions for the script (I run it as a `.command` file so I can double click it.
-See [this](https://superuser.com/questions/966946/how-to-run-python-script-in-a-terminal-window-by-double-clicking-it).)
+  - Use this to enable permissions for the script
     - `chmod a+x empty_things3_inbox_to_notion.py`
   - Run the script with `python3 empty_things3_inbox_to_notion.py`